Germany: Thousands of protesters demand EU open borders | DW | 04.03.2020

 'Europe's borders are not open'

-The protests come as German politicians are put under increase pressure to deal with the situation at the Greek border.
+The protests come as German politicians are put under increased pressure to deal with the situation at the Greek border.

 Read more: Migrants stuck on EU doorstep: What is Germany doing?